Extinction event: Triassic–Jurassic extinction event, 201.3 Ma

-5. Cretaceous–Paleogene extinction event, Ma
+Cretaceous–Paleogene extinction event, Ma

 Badlands near Drumheller, Alberta, where erosion has exposed the Cretaceous–Paleogene boundary.

-The End Cretaceous extinction, or the K–Pg extinction (formerly K–T extinction) occurred at the Cretaceous (Maastrichtian) – Paleogene (Danian) transition.
+The End Cretaceous extinction, or the K–Pg extinction (formerly K–T extinction), occurred at the Cretaceous (Maastrichtian) – Paleogene (Danian) transition.
 The event was formerly called the Cretaceous-Tertiary or K–T extinction or K–T boundary; it is now officially named the Cretaceous–Paleogene (or K–Pg) extinction event.

 About 17% of all families, 50% of all genera and 75% of all species became extinct.
 In the seas all the ammonites, plesiosaurs, and mosasaurs disappeared and the percentage of sessile animals was reduced to about 33%.
 All known non-avian dinosaurs became extinct during that time.
 The boundary event was severe with a significant amount of variability in the rate of extinction between and among different clades.
 Mammals, descended from the synapsids, and birds, a side-branch of the theropod dinosaurs, emerged as the two predominant clades of terrestrial tetrapods.

+Discussion of the five extinction events

 Declines in the numbers of terrestrial and aquatic genera at times of extinction events.

 Despite the common presentation focusing only on these five events, no measure of extinction shows any definite line separating them from the many other Phanerozoic extinction events that appear only slightly lesser catastrophes; further, using different methods of calculating an extinction's impact can lead to other events featuring in the top five.

 Fossil records of older events are more difficult to interpret.
 This is because: